Intermediate Representation Suitable for INT8 Inference¶

 See the visualization of Convolution with the compressed weights:

-Both model conversion API and Post-Training Optimization tool generate a compressed IR by default.
+Model conversion API generates a compressed IR by default.